Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Experiments

 \subsection{Ablation Study}

-\textbf{Domain OOD Score $S_d$ and the Joint OOD Score $S$.} Tab. \ref{tab:ablation} shows the FPR95 results of OOD scoring methods in our model, including the use of domain OOD scores $S_d$ only (DOM), semantic OOD scores $S_h$ (Energy and ViM are used), and the full X-DOM model (See \texttt{Appendix C.1} for more detailed results).
-Compared to the two semantic OOD scoring methods, Energy and ViM, using only the domain OOD scoring $S_d$ in X-DOM can obtain significantly reduced FPR95 errors, especially on OOD benchmarks such as Places356 and Textures where significant domain differences are presented compared to the in-distribution domain.
-This demonstrates that X-DOM can effectively learn the in-distribution domain features that can be used to detect OOD samples from the background domain aspect.
-Nevertheless, DOM works less effectively on the benchmark CIFAR100 vs. CIFAR10 where the domain difference is weak and detecting OOD samples rely more on the semantic features.
-In such cases, the full X-DOM models -- Energy-DOM and ViM-DOM -- that synthesize semantic OOD scores $S_h$ and domain OOD scores $S_d$ are needed; they significantly outperform the separate domain/semantic OOD scoring methods across the datasets.
+\textbf{Background OOD Score $S_b$ and the Joint OOD Score $S$.} Tab. \ref{tab:ablation} shows the FPR95 results of OOD scoring methods in our model, including the use of background OOD scores $S_b$ only (BG), foreground OOD scores $S_h$ (Energy and ViM are used), and the full DFB model.
+Compared to the two semantic OOD scoring methods, Energy and ViM, using only the background OOD scoring $S_b$ in DFB can obtain significantly reduced FPR95 errors, especially on OOD benchmarks such as Places356 and Textures where significant background differences are presented compared to the in-distribution background.
+This demonstrates that DFB can effectively learn the in-distribution background features that can be used to detect OOD samples from the background aspect.
+Nevertheless, BG works less effectively on the benchmark CIFAR100 vs. CIFAR10 where the background difference is weak and detecting OOD samples rely more on the foreground features.
+In such cases, the full DFB models -- Energy-DFB and ViM-DFB -- that synthesize semantic OOD scores $S_h$ and background OOD scores $S_b$ are needed; they significantly outperform the separate foreground/background OOD scoring methods across the datasets.